 Please discuss the specific complications associated with the procedure you are planning with your plastic surgeon and anaesthetist.

 The night before surgery and the day of surgery

 Have a good sleep the night before your procedure.
 A late night of clubbing and drinking is not a good idea.
 Be rested and ready for your plastic surgery.

-Remember to not eat anything in the 6 hours before your surgery – only drink 50 ml of clear fluids such as water or diluted apple juice if necessary.
-If you are having a procedure under general anaesthesia this should happen 2 hours before your procedure at the very latest
+Remember to not eat anything in the six hours before your surgery – only drink 50 ml of clear fluids such as water or diluted apple juice if necessary.
+If you are having a procedure under general anaesthesia this should happen two hours before your procedure at the very latest.

 On the morning of surgery